65 Worked Examples: Bluff Body Flows

 \[ D = \frac{1}{2} \times 0.002378 \times 1.467^2 V_{\infty}^2 \times 3.26 \times 0.98 = 0.008175 V_{\infty}^2 \]

-remembering to convert from mph to ft/s, we must multiply by 1.467.
+remembering that to convert from mph to ft/s, we must multiply by 1.467.
 So, it is now a matter of plotting D (in lb) versus wind speed (in mph) over the range asked for using the previous equation, as shown in the plot below.

 Worked Example #2